danielmacuare/img-conv/README.md

 # img-conv

-A powerful command-line tool for batch image processing that converts images (JPG, JPEG, PNG, WEBP) to webp with optimization and detailed reporting.
+A powerful command-line tool for batch image processing that converts images (JPG, JPEG, PNG, WEBP, AVIF) to AVIF with optimization and detailed reporting.

 ## TO-DO